active-calculus/active-calculus-vector/README.md

 `pretext build -w html` to build the overall html structure (since the html output will not be built yet).
 After this lengthy build, updates to the vector calc chapter will be done by `pretext build vector` command.

+If Python is not in the path at the command line, you may need to append python -m to each command.